DEBBIE MORRISON

 Picture

 Smartphone apps are BIG; people love them—over 200 billion were downloaded in 2018.
 I love apps too.
 I also love museums; yet there’s only a couple of museum apps I love.
-This article delves into museum apps—the research on what visitors say about them, their key challenges, reviews a handful of good and bad ones, and provides recommendations on how to fix them.
+This article delves into museum apps: the research on visitors' perspectives, key challenges, and reviews a selection of good and bad examples, as well as recommendations on how to fix them.

 First things first, museums should consider apps for a few reasons, primarily because people are increasing their use of mobile internet and using apps more.
 They’re using smart phones to access information, education and entertainment, and, doing so through apps.
 App downloads are expected to increase 45% by 2022.
 They also account for 87% of time spent on mobile devices.
-This shift is significant.
-Adapting to changes in online behaviour is an opportunity for museums to attract and sustain visitors—in-person and digitally.
+The shift is significant.
+Adapting to visitors' online behaviour change is an opportunity for museums to attract and sustain new visitors both in-person and virtually through digital applications.

 Data on Museum Apps